 - Trim excess fabric if/as needed.

 Once you get the hang of knotting, this is a very quick and simple toy to make, but knotting can be confusing if this is your first attempt.
-You may find it helpful to work with four different colours until you get the hang of things.
-As an added bonus, that also makes for a pretty result.
+You may find it helpful to work with four different colour for the fleece strips until you get the hang of things.
+As an added bonus, you’ll have a cute colourful tug toy when you’re finished, too.

 Don’t leave yourself short on the tie-off.
-You’ll need more fabric than you might think!
-If you’ve gone too far, you can always unpick to get more free fleece, or switch to an alternative end knotting style.
+You’ll need more fabric than you might think.
+If you’ve gone too far, you can always unpick a layer or two to get more free fleece, or switch to an alternative end knotting style.
+Since each woven layer is a knot, the tug will hold shape without an end knot, but they won’t as finished and may not stand up quite as well to pulling and playing over time.

 Additional Toy Making Help and Information